+'''

-tnsr(config-bgp)# neighbor 203.0.113.14 tnsr(config-bgp-neighbor)# config-bgp-neighbor mode contains the following commands:
+tnsr(config-bgp)# neighbor 203.0.113.14

+tnsr(config-bgp-neighbor)#

+'''

 Peer groups work nearly identical to neighbors, and they define options that are common to multiple neighbors.

 Warning: A neighbor or peer group must first be defined here before it can be used inside an address family (BGP Address Family Neighbor Configuration).